In the following article, You’ll learn about:

 - How to use Uniswap to buy and transfer DFI back to DeFiChain’s App Wallet

 DeFiChain is constantly looking for ways to facilitate improved interoperability of its native DFI token, and to increase its exposure to a wider audience of retail and institutional investors.
 As a result, DeFiChain created an ERC-20 standard token of DFI that will be available for trading on Uniswap as DFI/ETH and DFI/USDT trading pairs from today.

-As of writing, a total of 800,000 ERC-20 DFI tokens have been minted, of which 50,000 have been deployed across both Uniswap pools.
-The remaining tokens will be put towards other projects.
 The new ERC-20 token will help attract fresh liquidity from outside the DeFiChain ecosystem as well as bridge the interoperability of both ecosystems, allowing more Ethereum-based users to experience the real value of Native DeFi on DeFiChain.

-Uniswap users will be able to trade DFI on the following two official DeFiChain Uniswap pools below.
+Uniswap users will be able to trade DFI on the following three official DeFiChain Uniswap pools below.
 Do note that any other pools are not supported and funded by DeFiChain and you might risk losing your funds.